Police: Gunman who killed Texas lawman killed himself

 BAYTOWN, Texas (AP) — A man who fatally shot a Houston-area deputy constable outside a county courthouse last week killed himself the next day, police said Monday.

 William Kenny, 64, was the man who shot Harris County Precinct 3 Assistant Chief Deputy Clinton Greenwood on April 3 moments after Greenwood arrived for work, Baytown police Lt.
 Steve Dorris said at a news conference.
-The attack prompted a massive manhunt.
+The attack prompted a massive manhunt, and authorities had been searching for a gunman until early Monday, when they found Kenny’s body in downtown Houston.

-Dorris said investigators identified Kenny late Sunday as the gunman and found his body early Monday at a residence in downtown Houston.
-The gun used in the shooting of Greenwood, 57, was the same one used by Kenny to kill himself, Dorris said.
+Dorris said investigators hadn’t identified Kenny as the gunman until late Sunday.
+The gun used to shoot Greenwood was the same one Kenny used to kill himself, Dorris said.
+Authorities determined he shot himself on Tuesday.

-Dorris declined to reveal a motive for the shooting and said investigators were still working to determine why Greenwood was targeted.
+Greenwood, a 30-year law enforcement veteran, was working for a Harris County constable’s office when he was killed, but had previously worked for the county sheriff’s office, the county prosecutor’s office and in private practice as a lawyer.

 Most Read Stories